-7.1.2.8 Control Project Spills at New Bullards Bar Dam
+7.1.2.11 Control Project Spills at New Bullards Bar Dam (YCWA's Proposed Condition AR4)

-Under YCWA's proposed Condition AR4, Control Project Spills at New Bullards Bar Dam, YCWA would implement a spill cessation operation, where spills of 2,000 cfs or less from New Bullards Bar Dam from May 1 through July 13 would be reduced at a rate of 250 cfs per day until spill had ceased
+Under YCWA's proposed Condition AR4, YCWA would implement a spill cessation operation, where spills of 2,000 cfs or less from New Bullards Bar Dam from May 1 through July 13 would be reduced at a rate of 250 cfs per day until spill has ceased.

-7.1.2.9 Implement Log Cabin and Our House Diversion Dams Sediment Management Plan
+7.1.2.12 Implement Log Cabin and Our House Diversion Dams Sediment Management Plan (YCWA's Proposed Condition GS2)

-Under YCWA's proposed Condition GS2, Implement Log Cabin and Our House Diversion Dams Sediment Management Plan, YCWA would operate the low level outlet valves at Our House and Log Cabin diversion dams during high flow events in winter to move sediment trapped behind the diversion dams to the Middle Yuba River and Oregon Creek, respectively.
-These actions would be tied to events when flows downstream from the Our House Diversion Dam or Log Cabin Diversion Dam were expected to exceed 600 cfs and 540 cfs, respectively, and flows were expected to subsequently increase to above 1,000 cfs.
+Under YCWA's proposed Condition GS2, YCWA would operate the low level outlet valves at Our House and Log Cabin diversion dams during high flow events between October 1 and March 21 to move sediment trapped behind the diversion dams to the Middle Yuba River and Oregon Creek, respectively.
+These actions would be tied to events when inflows exceed 3,000 cfs at Our House Diversion Dam and 1,000 cfs at Log Cabin Diversion Dam.
+The low level outlet at each diversion dam would be opened fully for 9 days, closed half way on the 10th day, and then fully closed on the 11th day.
+The low-level outlet can be closed during the 11-day period if flow into the impoundment drops below the capacity of the low-level outlet, which is assumed to be 600 cfs for Our House Diversion Dam and 540 cfs for Log Cabin Diversion Dam.